 IVC filters are medical devices shaped like a tiny cage, constructed of small metal wires.
-IVC filters are supposed to trap blood clots before those clots reach a patient’s lungs, which could case serious medical issues, and even death.
+IVC filters are supposed to trap blood clots before those clots reach a patient’s lungs, causing serious medical issues, and even death.
 Although doctors generally prefer to place patients who are at risk of a blood clot on blood-thinning drugs, some patients are unable to take these drugs, while others are victims of trauma and cannot take the drugs.
 For these patients, the IVC filter is placed into the largest vein in the belly which returns blood from the legs to the heart.

-IVC Filter Injury Dangers and IVC Filter Deaths
+IVC Filter Dangers and IVC Filter Deaths

 When an IVC filter migrates from its original location, a number of serious IVC filter problems can occur.
 The IVC filter can migrate to another area of the inferior vena cava, the heart, or to the pulmonary outflow tract.
 In cases where the IVC filter migrates to the heart valve, the right ventricle, or the pulmonary outflow tract, retrieval of the filter can become impossible, making surgery a necessity.